-- A. Early Childhood Generalist Track-prepares individuals to work in child care, preschool settings, public and private schools, recreational centers, Head Start programs, and school age programs.
-Students will complete the following courses in this track: EDU 234 and EDU 235. - B. Early Childhood Administration Track- prepares individuals to work in administrative positions in child care to include owner/operator, director or assistant director.
-Students will complete the following courses in this track: EDU 261 and EDU 262. - C. Early Childhood Articulation Track- prepares individuals to transfer to the University of North Carolina at Pembroke in their Birth - Kindergarten program.
+- 1. Early Childhood Administration Track-prepares individuals to work in administrative positions in child care to include owner/operator, director or assistant director.
+Students will complete the following courses in this track: EDU 261 and EDU 262. - 2.
+Early Childhood Articulation Track-prepares individuals to transfer to the University of North Carolina at Pembroke in their Birth Kindergarten program.
 Students will complete the following courses in this track: EDU 250, SOC 213 and HEA 112.